Best daily deals

 Monoprice’s headset supports aptX HD and AAC.

 Don’t want to spend so much on a pair of wireless noise canceling headphones?
-Check out the Monoprice BT-600ANC, which has very good noise canceling, Bluetooth 5.0 with aptX, AAC, and SBC support, and great battery life all for less than $100 USD.
+Check out the Monoprice BT-600ANC, which has very good noise canceling, Bluetooth 5.0 with aptX, AAC, and SBC support, and great battery life, all for less than $100.

 Listeners who don’t need ANC may want to consider the Audio-Technica ATH-M50xBT2.
-This headset models after the wired ATH-M50x with its large 45mm dynamic drivers and chunky headphones.
-Audio-Technica forgoes the first-generation’s aptX support for the higher quality LDAC codec.
+This headset is modeled after the wired ATH-M50x with its large 45mm dynamic drivers and chunky headphones.
+Audio-Technica forgoes the first-generation’s aptX support for the higher-quality LDAC codec.
 One of the best things about the ATH-M50xBT2, however, is its insane battery life.

 Should you get a pair of Sennheiser earbuds instead of the HD 450BT?